gorpipe/gor/documentation/src/commands.rst

      - NOR only
    * - :ref:`NORCMD`
      - Executes system commands that return tabular data within NOR queries.
      - NOR only
+   * - :ref:`NORIF`
+     - Checks existence of the source file before running the NOR command.
+     - NOR only
    * - :ref:`NORROWS`
      - Returns a specified number rows of data in a NOR context based on the input parameters.